 Todd D. Fernow

-Professor of Law and Director, Criminal Law Clinic
+Professor of Law Emeritus and Former Director, Criminal Law Clinic

 JD, UConn Law School